Supervising Attorney, Housing Advocacy and Litigation Clinic

 To apply:

 Candidates should submit a cover letter and resume by email addressed to Linda Brooks, Director of Human Resources, at [email protected].
 Please indicate “HALC Supervising Attorney, [your full name]” in the subject line of the email.
-Finalists will be asked to submit writing samples.
+Finalists will be asked to submit writing samples and professional references.

 Notes: